-AIDSVu allows users to locate services for HIV prevention, testing and care, and also includes NIH-funded HIV prevention, vaccine, and treatment trial locations.
+AIDSVu allows users to locate services for HIV prevention, testing, and care, and also includes NIH-funded HIV prevention, vaccine, and treatment trial locations.
 In addition, for the nine states in the Deep South, users can locate services for stigma reduction, overdose prevention/reversal, harm reduction, and trauma-informed care.
-The site also has local data pages with profiles for 36 U.S. cities, 48 counties with the highest burden of new HIV diagnoses that are prioritized for Phase 1 of Ending the HIV Epidemic: A Plan for America initiative, 50 states, DC, Puerto Rico, 4 regions, and the nation, offering easy-to-understand, printable snapshots that summarize the impact of HIV and other sexually transmitted diseases.
+The site also has data pages with profiles for 36 U.S. cities, 48 counties with the highest burden of new HIV diagnoses that are prioritized for Phase 1 of Ending the HIV Epidemic: A Plan for America initiative, 50 states, DC, Puerto Rico, 4 regions, and the nation, offering easy-to-understand, printable snapshots that summarize the impact of HIV and other sexually transmitted diseases.

 Now in its 10th year, AIDSVu continues to expand the data, maps, and tools available on its main website, as well as on Powered by AIDSVu projects that visualize public health data.
 In 2015, the inaugural Powered By AIDSVu project, HIVContinuum.org, was released to map outcomes across five stages of the HIV care continuum.
 In 2017, the second Powered By AIDSVu project, HepVu.org, was established to visualize the first standardized state-level estimates of Hepatitis C prevalence across the U.S.